BonnWarapol/Pali-Sanksrit-Keyboard-For-Linux-With-Install-Script/README.md

 4. Search `Pali` and add it .
 11. Type pāli āṇḍ śāṇśkṛīṭ diactrics with shift key .

-#Be on your own risk
+#Do on your own risk
-Thank you the original repository wh
+The installation script is written for myself, so be careful of using it.